telerik/xaml-docs/controls/raddatapager/how-to/change-page-size-dynamically.md

 {{region vb-raddatapager-change-page-size-dynamically_1}}

 	Public Class CountConverter
 	Implements IValueConverter

-	 Public Function Convert(value As Object, targetType As Type, parameter As Object, culture As System.Globalization.CultureInfo) As Object
+		Public Function Convert(ByVal value As Object, ByVal targetType As Type, ByVal parameter As Object, ByVal culture As CultureInfo) As Object
-	  Dim items = TryCast(TryCast(value, DataPagerPresenter).DataContext, SampleDataSource)
-	  Dim i As Integer = 1
+			Dim itemCount = DirectCast(value, Integer)
 			Dim result As New List(Of Integer)()
-	  For Each item As var In items.Collection
+			For i As Integer = 1 To itemCount - 1
 				If i Mod 5 = 0 Then
 					result.Add(i)
 				End If
-	   i += 1
-	  Next
+			Next i
 			Return result
 		End Function
-	 Public Function ConvertBack(value As Object, targetType As Type, parameter As Object, culture As System.Globalization.CultureInfo) As Object
+		Public Function ConvertBack(ByVal value As Object, ByVal targetType As Type, ByVal parameter As Object, ByVal culture As CultureInfo) As Object
 			Return value
 		End Function
 	End Class
 {{endregion}}